adaptris/interlok-docs-legacy/pages/adapter/adapter-error-handling.md

 The exception handling behaviour for `workflow1` will be :

 1. Return a `500 Server Error` to the client; notify the parent handler.
-1. The channel level exception handler notifies the parent handler
+1. The channel level exception handler notifies the parent handler but does nothing else (`always-handle-exception=false`)
 1. The adapter level exception handler writes the original message to `/opt/adaptris/bad`.

 The exception handling behaviour for `workflow2` will be :